Glued laminated timber: Religious buildings

 Glulam is used for the construction of multi-use facilities such as churches, school buildings, and libraries.
 The Cathedral of Christ the Light in Oakland, California, is one such example and uses glulam to enhance the ecological and aesthetic effect.
 It was built as the replacement of the Cathedral of Saint Francis de Sales, which became unusable after the Loma Prieta earthquake in 1989.
 The 21,600 ft2, 110 ft vesica piscis-shaped building formed the frame with a glued-laminated timber beam and steel-rod skeleton covered with a glass skin.
 Considering the conventional mode of construction with steel or reinforced concrete moment-frame, this glulam-and-steel combination case is regarded as an advanced way to realize the economy and aesthetic in the construction.

 As an alternative to new-felled oak trees, glued laminated timber was proposed as the structural material in the replacement spire of Notre-Dame de Paris, destroyed by fire in 2019.

-Public buildings

-Glulam is used extensively in public facilities due to its ability to span large spaces without the need for intermediate supports.
-This quality is particularly beneficial in creating open, airy interiors that are both functional and visually striking.
-The Loka Meru ballroom, which is often used for weddings, in Sunsetfalls Gardens in Salatiga, Indonesia, is a notable application of glulam.
-Its use in such structures provides several advantages:

-Aesthetic appeal: Glulam offers a warm, natural look that enhances the romantic and serene atmosphere of ballrooms and wedding chapels.
-The exposed wooden beams can be crafted into elegant arches or intricate patterns, adding to the visual interest of the space.